cloudfoundry-attic/eirinifs/README.md

-# Launcher
+# Eirini Filesystem

-The launcher package contains all necessary code to run a cf-app on kube.
-It is used by the `k8s` package and kube statefulset.
+This package contains all necessary code to run a Cloud Foundry (CF) app on Kubernetes.
+It is used by Eirini's [`k8s`](https://github.com/cloudfoundry-incubator/eirini/tree/master/k8s) package to run the app as Kubernetes `StatefulSet`.

-## The `launchcmd`

-This piece of code wraps `code.cloudfoundry.org/buildpackapplifecycle/launcher`.
-It is responsible to parse the `startup_command` from the `staging_info.yml` inside cf-app if no startup command was provided.
-As we use `packs` to do the staging, it is usually the case that no startup command is provided.

-The resulting binary of `launchcmd` is provided together with `code.cloudfoundry.org/buildpackapplifecycle/launcher` binary in the `eirinifs.tar`.
-The `eirinifs` is the basic `cflinuxfs2` + `eirini specific binaries` (`launch` and `launcher`).

-## The launcher

-The launcher just provides some environment setup and the right launch command for an `opi.LRP`, which is required to run a cf-app successfully.

-## Building the eirinifs.tar file

-The `eirinifs.tar` file needs to be provided to the [bits-service](https://github.com/cloudfoundry-incubator/bits-service).
-To build it you just need to make sure you have `go` and `docker` installed on your machine and run the `bin/build-eirinifs.sh` script.

-*NOTES:*

-- don't forget to init submodules
-- the `buildpackapplifecycle` package has a comment with an import in `launcher/package.go`.
-This causes issues when creating the binary.
-You will need to remove it.
+If no startup command was provided for a CF app, this package parses the `startup_command` from `staging_info.yml` (inside the CF app).
+It simply wraps the launcher (added via the `buildpackapplifecycle` submodule), which provides the environment setup and launch command for the the app.

+The `launchcmd` is then provided together with [`cflinuxfs2`](https://github.com/cloudfoundry/cflinuxfs2) and [`launcher`](https://github.com/cloudfoundry/buildpackapplifecycle/tree/master/launcher) as `eirinifs.tar`, forming the root filesystem of the CF app.
+The [bits-service](https://github.com/cloudfoundry-incubator/bits-service) consumes the GitHub release of `eirinifs` when building the OCI image for the CF app (running in Kubernetes).

+Building and updating the release is handled in the [CI pipeline](ci).
+Use `ci/set-pipeline` to configure it.